-- 5.9.1.
+- 5.8.
+Additional requirements for approval of flex fuel vehicles - This paragraph is only applicable for Level 1A - 5.8.1.
+For the type approval of a flex fuel ethanol vehicle, the vehicle manufacturer shall describe the capability of the vehicle to adapt to any mixture of petrol and ethanol fuel (up to an 85 per cent ethanol blend). - 5.9.
+Additional requirements for mono fuel gas vehicles, and bi-fuel gas vehicles. - 5.9.1.
 For LPG or NG, the fuel to be used shall be specified in the information document set out in Annex A1 to this Regulation. - 5.10.
 Requirements for approval regarding the OBD system - 5.10.1.
 The manufacturer shall ensure that all vehicles are equipped with an OBD system. - 5.10.2.
 The OBD system shall be designed, constructed and installed on a vehicle so as to enable it to identify types of deterioration or malfunction over the entire life of the vehicle. - 5.10.3.
 The OBD system shall comply with the requirements of this Regulation during conditions of normal use. - 5.10.4.
 When tested with a defective component in accordance with Appendix 1 to Annex C5 to this Regulation, the OBD system malfunction indicator shall be activated.
 The OBD system malfunction indicator may also activate during this test at levels of emissions below the OBD threshold limits specified in paragraph 6.8. to this Regulation. - 5.10.5.
+This paragraph is applicable to Level 1A only:

+The manufacturer shall ensure that the OBD system complies with the requirements for in-use performance set out in paragraph 7. of Appendix 1 to Annex C5 to this Regulation under all reasonably foreseeable driving conditions.

+5.10.6.
+This paragraph is applicable to Level 1A only:

-The manufacturer shall ensure that the OBD system complies with the requirements for in-use performance set out in paragraph 7. of Appendix 1 to Annex C5 to this Regulation under all reasonably foreseeable driving conditions. - 5.10.6.
-In-use performance related data to be stored and reported by a vehicle's OBD system according to the provisions of paragraph 7.6. of Appendix 1 to Annex C5 to this Regulation shall be made readily available by the manufacturer to national authorities and independent operators without any encryption. - 5.11.
+In-use performance related data to be stored and reported by a vehicle's OBD system according to the provisions of paragraph 7.6. of Appendix 1 to Annex C5 to this Regulation shall be made readily available by the manufacturer to national authorities and independent operators without any encryption.

+- 5.11.
 Requirements for type-approval regarding devices for monitoring the consumption of fuel and/or electric energy - 5.11.1.
 The manufacturer shall ensure that the following vehicles of categories M1 and N1 are equipped with a device for determining, storing and making available data on the quantity of fuel and/or electric energy used for the operation of the vehicle: - (a) pure ICE and Not-Off-Vehicle Charging Hybrid Electric vehicles (NOVC-HEVs) powered exclusively by mineral diesel, biodiesel, petrol, ethanol or any combination of these fuels; - (b) Off-Vehicle Charging Hybrid Electric Vehicles (OVC-HEVs) powered by electricity and any of the fuels mentioned in point (a). - 5.11.2.
 The device for monitoring the consumption of fuel and/or electric energy shall comply with the requirements laid down in Appendix 5.